A branding report or a brand performance report helps you understand the impact of your marketing and branding efforts.

 Circle Research found that 77% of marketers feel branding is a crucial factor in future growth.
 It’s an eye-opening statistic, one that explains perfectly why things like personalised billboards, social media campaigns, and email marketing are all promoting brand.

 And with every effort, comes a branding report that follows.
 Otherwise, how would you know to do the same method again?
 You’d just be spending money without any regard for growth if you never reported on it.

-The Branding Report: How to Effectively Analyse Your Performance
+The Branding Report: How to Analyse Your Brand Performance